cbmr-data/cbmr-data.github.io/esrum/source/services/jupyter.rst

    $ module load jupyter-notebook
    $ srun --pty -- jupyter notebook --no-browser --ip=0.0.0.0 --port=XXXXX

-The number used in the argument ``--port=XXXXX`` must be a value in the range 49152 to 65535, and must not be a number used by another user on Esrum.
-The number shown here was randomly selected for you, and you can refresh this page for a different suggestion.
+The number used in the argument ``--port=XXXXX`` should be a value in the range 8800 to 9000, and must not be a number used by another user on the node your notebook ends up running on.
+The number shown here was randomly selected for you, and you can refresh this page for a different suggestion, if Jupyter

+As long as you use a number in the range 8800 to 9000, you will not need to set up port forwarding, as described below.
+This greatly simplifies connecting to your notebook.

 .. raw:: html

    <noscript>
    <div class="admonition warning"><p class="admonition-title">Warning</p><p>A random port could not be selected, because Javascript is disabled.
-Please choose a number in the range 49152 to 65535, and use this number whenever the documentation says <code class="docutils literal notranslate"><span class="pre">XXXXX</span></code></p></div>
+Please choose a number in the range 8800 to 9000, and use this number whenever the documentation says <code class="docutils literal notranslate"><span class="pre">XXXXX</span></code></p></div>
    </noscript>

 This will allocate a single CPU and ~16 GB of RAM to your notebook.
 If